kogmig/test/README.md

 - Paket CLI
     `paket add Newegg.Marketplace.SDK --version 0.1.1-beta`

-Download the zip file according to your framework, then upzip it.
+## build

+You can download the zip file and build it for your target frameworks(.Net framework4.6 or .Net core2.1).
 You can choose manually build it and link library from your project or direct include the project to your solution.
 We recommend using Visual Studio 2017 or later.
 You can choose to build it with the command following too.

-## build
 - To build
     `dotnet build Newegg.Marketplace.SDK`
 - Nuget library